-1. The communication is transparent. – ALL electronic communication between staff, students, and parents should be transparent.
+- The communication is Transparent.
 As a public school district, we are expected to maintain openness, visibility, and accountability with regard to all communications.

-2. The communication is accessible. - ALL electronic communication between staff, students and parents are a matter of public record and/or may be accessible by others.
+- The communication is Accessible.
+Communication is a matter of public record and/or maybe accessible by others.

-3. The communication is professional. – ALL electronic communication from staff to student or parent should be written as a professional representing FCS.
-This includes word choices, tone, grammar and subject matter that model the standards and integrity of a FCS professional.
-Always choose words that are courteous, conscientious, and generally businesslike in manner.
+- The communication is Professional.
+Communication should be written as a professional representing FCS.
+This includes word choices, tone, grammar, and subject matter that model the standards and integrity of an FCS professional.

 Acceptable Communications Methods*

-Social Media for Instructional Purposes – Any content staff members publish, pictures they post, or dialogue they maintain, whether in Facebook, Twitter, a blog, a discussion thread or other website should never compromise the professionalism, integrity and ethics in their role as a FCS professional.
-A good question that staff members should ask themselves before posting or emailing a message is, “Would I mind if that information appeared on the front page of the local newspaper?”
+- Social Media for Instructional Purposes: All schools have been provided Facebook, Twitter, and Instagram accounts, and a YouTube channel, while high schools have LinkedIn pages.
+Any content staff members publish, pictures they post, or dialogue they maintain, whether in a professional or personal social media account, a blog, a discussion thread or other websites should never compromise the professionalism, integrity, and ethics in their role as an FCS professional.
+A good question that staff members should ask themselves before posting is, “Would I mind if that information appeared on the front page of the local newspaper?”
 If the answer is “yes,” then do not post it.
-Email and social networking sites are very public places.

 - ParentPortal/Campus Messenger